searles9/Learn_Python_Notes/08-Object-Oriented-Programming/01 - Notes.md

 ```
 * notice how you dont use the "self" before species
 * notice how you also dont need to define species when calling Dog()
+* if you have a class object attribute called pi and a class of Circle..instead of using self.pi you could use Circle.pi
 ## Methods
 * methods are **functions defined inside the body of a class** and they are used to perform operations that sometimes utilize the attributes of the object
 * methods are more of actions or operations